-After a while, I have several good photos in hand, and the light is fading – it’s time to go.
+After a while, I feel like have a bunch of good shots, and the light is fading – it’s time to go.
 I stride triumphantly back to the car… and there are no keys in my pocket.
 Or in any of my other pockets.
 Or my shirt pocket.

 We’re the only ones here, and we’re five miles outside of the nearest town, on a lonely road, surrounded by empty fields.
 The sun is sinking below the flat Nebraska horizon and it’s not so warm anymore.

 As nonchalantly as possible under the circumstances, I ask my wife if maybe she has the car keys…?
 No.

 Suddenly I appreciate the size of this thing: about 100 feet across, same as Stonehenge.
 And I’ve been all around and through it, out into the surrounding scrub, and up on that little hill over there… so many places those keys could be, right now…

 But hey, there’s still a little light, and keys are shiny.
 I walk the perimeter again, twice, moving quickly, eyes on the ground, sweeping my vision to both sides.
 I’m a hunter, with senses alert.
 I run up the little hill.
 I try to remember where I went out for the long shot, and where I got down on a knee.
 I am methodical and thorough.
 And I find nothing.